MarkZH/vintagebackup/README.md

                         where the backup has a new copy the file due to the file being modified.
 This option requires the -u option to specify which backup location to search.
+  --debug               Log information on all action of a backup.
   -l LOG, --log LOG     Where to log the activity of this program.
 A file of the same
                         name will be written to the backup folder.
 The default is vintagebackup.log in the user's home folder.